ircashem/Avyukt/README.md

 What is Avyukt Handler?
   * Avyukt Handler is the Default Handler for the In-Built Avyukt Payloads which were Programmed by me
+  * Payloads like `windows/avyukt/reverse_tcp` are compatible with Avyukt Handler

+What is NetCat Handler?
+  * NetCat is a very popular tool which you must be knowing.
+  * There are some payloads in the Framework which require NetCat as a listener

+What is Metasploit?
+  * Common man, You must be knowing about Metasploit